frictionlessdata/datapackage-pipelines/README.md

 In order to ease maintenance and avoid boilerplate, a _`datapackage-pipelines` **plugin**_.

-Plugins are Python modules named `datapackage-pipelines-<plugin-name>`.
+Plugins are Python modules named `datapackage_pipelines_<plugin-name>`.
 Plugins can provide two facilities:

 - Processor packs - you can pack processors revolving a certain theme or for a specific purpose in a plugin.
-Any processor `foo` residing under the `datapackage-pipelines-<plugin-name>.processors` module can be used from within a pipeline as `<plugin-name>.foo`.
+Any processor `foo` residing under the `datapackage_pipelines_<plugin-name>.processors` module can be used from within a pipeline as `<plugin-name>.foo`.
-- Pipeline templates - if the class `Generator` exists in the `datapackage-pipelines-<plugin-name>.generator` module, it will be used to generate pipeline based on templates - which we call "source descriptors".
+- Pipeline templates - if the class `Generator` exists in the `datapackage_pipelines_<plugin-name>.generator` module, it will be used to generate pipeline based on templates - which we call "source descriptors".

 ### Source Descriptors

 A source descriptor is a yaml file containing information which is used to create a full pipeline.

-`dpp` will look for files named `<plugin-name>.source-description.yaml` , and will treat them as input for the pipeline generating code - which should be implemented in a class called `Generator` in the `datapackage-pipelines-<plugin-name>` module in `generator.py`.
+`dpp` will look for files named `<plugin-name>.source-spec.yaml` , and will treat them as input for the pipeline generating code - which should be implemented in a class called `Generator` in the `datapackage_pipelines_<plugin-name>` module in `generator.py`.

 This class should inherit from `GeneratorBase` and should implement two methods:

 - `generate_pipeline` - which receives the source description and returns a list of pipeline steps
-- `get_schema` - which should return a JSON Schema for validating the source description's structrure
+- `get_schema` - which should return a JSON Schema for validating the source description's structure

 #### Example

-Let's assume we write a `datapackage-pipelines-ckan` plugin, used to pull data out of [CKAN](https://ckan.org) instances.
+Let's assume we write a `datapackage_pipelines_ckan` plugin, used to pull data out of [CKAN](https://ckan.org) instances.

 Here's how such a hypothetical generator would look like: